-3) Receivables securities
+3) Receivables and contract assets securities

 For credit risk exposure of notes and accounts receivable, please refer to Note 6(c).
-For the detail and impairment of other notes and financial assets at amortized cost include time deposits recognized in other financial assets, please refer to Note 6(g).
+For impairment of contract asset, please refer to Note 6(n).

 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
 Regarding how the financial instruments are considered to have low credit risk, please refer to Note 4(g).